Personal Trainer Career Information

 Outside of a fitness setting, you will need to spend time on administrative tasks, such as updating client records.
 This can include revising fitness plans for new or updated goals, overtraining, plateaus, or injuries.
 If you are planning to operate your own personal training business, you should also budget time for marketing efforts, bookkeeping and invoicing, and other tasks associated with running a small business.

-Can You Tell Me How to Become a Personal Trainer?
+Can You Tell Me How to Get Into the Field?

 If you are interested in a fitness-training career, then learning how to become a personal trainer is an essential first step.
 Technically, there are no legal requirements for working in the personal training profession.
 However, industry employers typically expect certification along with practical experience and/or formal education before they will hire you.
 Plus, clients tend to look for certified professionals since it's important that they can trust your expertise.

-Most gyms will not hire or admit personal trainers who do not possess at least one accredited certification credential.
+Most gyms will not hire or admit trainers who do not possess at least one accredited certification credential.
 Additionally, accredited certification is often a requirement of many insurers who provide liability insurance.
-This means that attempting to pursue a career in personal training without certification from a reputable organization can severely limit any potential opportunities for employment.
+This means that attempting to pursue a career in this field without certification from a reputable organization can severely limit any potential opportunities for employment.

-A post-secondary education related to health and fitness can provide a leg up in the personal training industry.
-A vocational school, college, or university program can cover the required subjects for becoming a personal trainer and give you the opportunity to gain valuable practical skills.
+An education related to health and fitness can provide a leg up in the industry.
+A vocational school, college, or university program can cover the required subjects and give you the opportunity to gain valuable practical skills.
 Most programs are designed to teach the material needed to take various industry certification examinations, but they often provide additional instruction in complementary topics.

-A personal trainer program can cover a wide range of subjects, including:
+A program can cover a wide range of subjects, including: